agustinguarino/easyemail/README.md

 By pressing the combination **CTRL+SHIFT+1,** you will be able to auto type any text you want.

+## Requirements

+In order to use this program, you will need to [install the latest version of Python](https://www.python.org/downloads/) for your OS (make sure to add Python to PATH while installing)

+Once installed, you have to install a package called "keyboard".
+In order to do this, open your cmd and execute the following command:

+    pip install keyboard

 ## Cloning the code

 Clone the respository or dowbload it and place at a path of your preference.

 ## Set up